Productivity Jan 13, 2026 · 4 min read

 OffRamp screenshot 1OffRamp screenshot 2

-Tap any shot to see the full-resolution version.
+Tap any screenshot to open the full-resolution version.

 • Visual time-bar countdown — A tall pill fills the top half of the session screen and visibly drains as time passes.
 ADHD-friendly time-blindness aid.
 Color shifts to amber in the final 20%.